pingcap/tidb-dev-guide/src/extending-tidb/add-a-function.md

 To add a builtin function to TiDB the best practice is to look at MySQL first and try to implement the function in such a way that it is commpatible.
 Avoid adding functions that are already deprecated in MySQL or that might soon be deprecrated.

 Here we will implement a `HELLO()` function that has one argument that is a string.
+For this you need [a clone of the pingcap/tidb repository](../get-started/build-tidb-from-source.md#clone)

 ```
 sql> SELECT HELLO("world");